Travel

 General tips for safe travel with a bleeding disorder

-• Travel letter – Ask your haemophilia centre for a travel letter that describes your bleeding disorder and the medicine you take.
-Your travel letter will allow transportation security officials to make sure your medicine and medical supplies are allowed while travelling.
+• Travel letter: Ask your haemophilia centre for a letter describing your bleeding disorder and the medicine you take.
+Your travel letter will allow transportation security officials to ensure your medicine and medical supplies are allowed while travelling.
 Give your centre plenty of time to produce this letter for you.

-• Medicine and medical supplies – Medicine and medical supplies are exempt from airline baggage restrictions.
-Clearly label all medicine and medical supplies and pack them separately in a carry-on bag.
+• Medicine and medical supplies: Medicine and medical supplies are exempt from airline baggage restrictions.
+Label all medicine and medical supplies separately in a carry-on bag.
 If items are safely stored in your carry-on, you will be able to use your items at any time, and you will have your items with you in case your checked luggage is delayed or lost.
 If any items should not be exposed to X-rays, request your items to be physically inspected by the transportation security official.
 Unexpected travel delays can happen.
-Pack extra amounts of medicine and supplies in the event that your return home is delayed.
+Pack extra amounts of medicine and supplies if your return home is delayed.

-• Medical and contact information – Keep a copy of your important medical and contact information with you.
-Consider wearing a medical ID emblem if travelling alone to help inform medical personnel if you become unconscious or unable to communicate during an emergency.
+• Medical and contact information: Keep a copy of your important medical and contact information with you.
+If travelling alone, consider wearing a medical ID emblem to help inform medical personnel if you become unconscious or unable to communicate during an emergency.

-Taking the time to be well-prepared means that you are on top of things and free to safely enjoy your journey.
+Being well-prepared means you are on top of things and free to enjoy your journey safely.

 Check foreign travel advice.

-Refer to government advice about travelling abroad, including the latest information on safety and security, entry requirements and travel warnings.
+Please refer to government advice about travelling abroad, including the latest information on safety and security, entry requirements, and travel warnings.

 Be prepared, and have a great trip!